Social Emotional Learning (SEL)

 Second Step (Prek-6)

 Second Step is a program rooted in social-emotional learning (SEL) that helps transform schools into supportive, successful learning environments uniquely equipped to encourage children to thrive.
-More than just a classroom curriculum, Second Step's holistic approach helps create a more empathetic society by providing education professionals, families and the larger community with tools to enable them to take on an active role in the social-emotional growth and safety of today's children.
+More than just a classroom curriculum, Second Step's holistic approach helps create a more empathetic society by providing education professionals, families and the larger community with tools to enable them to take on an active role in the social-emotional growth and safety of children.